Retrospective templates

 What is a retrospective board?

-HeyRetro can support anonymous contribution within the board workflow; facilitators should explain visibility settings and limits clearly.
+HeyRetro can support anonymous contribution within a board workflow, while facilitators should clearly explain the chosen visibility settings and their limits.

 Turn the next retro into a working session.